 will be able to make their products safer, cheaper, and do things otherwise impossible prior to TSCTs.

 All TSCTs have morphing surfaces, most are either a cone, concave or convex shape; there are others.
-This allows the unique freedom to design how stresses are distributed.
-One structural component that directed stress linearly through the fastener increased it's tensile strength over 25%.
-Another set have been designed to increase stress in the middle and reduce on the ends for pipe and container applications.
-They can allow quick connecting with precision things like electrical plugs, position and T_align a thousand electronic contacts replacing pins or aligning fiber optic surfaces.
-Also, morphing threads can fasten multiple parts laterally. and around corners.
+This has freedom to design how stresses are distributed.
+The wave thread above directed stress linearly through the fastener increasing it's tensile strength.
+Another set have been designed to increase stress in the middle and reduce on the ends.
+The application is pipe connections and container covers.
+Press this button in see the stress distribution graphs.
+Another set can allow quick connection with precision things like electrical plugs button, position and perpendicularlly align a thousand electronic contacts button replacing pins or aligning fiber optic surfaces.
+Also, morphing threads can fasten multiple parts laterally button. and around corners button.

 Dale Van Cor's talent is making his visions into physical parts.
 Getting applications to market requires developing the engineering tools to predict performance and failure of applications.
 This will take the resources and talents of others.
 This is a new genre in physical connections and there is more.